wormholer/KAP-manual/en/release/KAP_2_4_notes.en.md

 Cube Optimizer will analyze source data characters and inputted SQL patterns first, and then generates the suggested cube design, including suggested dimensions, aggregation group settings, measures settings, encoding algorithm and the rowkey order.
 This method reduces the modeling learning curve, helps user to finish the modeling steps by simple clicks.

-**Cuboid Pruning based on the Max Dimension Combination**
+**Cuboid Pruning based on the Maximum Dimension Combination**

 The Maximum Dimension Combination is the biggest usage of dimension combination number during queries.
-KAP would prune the cuboid combination follow the Max Dimension Combination rule.
+KAP would prune the cuboid combination by following the Max Dimension Combination rule.
 The cuboid pruning avoids the rarely used cuboid build, reduces the cubing time, and resolves the cuboid explosion problem.
-In some real-cases, it shrinks the cuboid more than 90%.
+In some real-cases, it shrinks the cuboid by more than 90%.

 #### New Cube Scheduler

 **Cube Building Scheduler**

-Cube Building Scheduler enables to build the cube on schedule, minutely, hourly and daily.
-It reduces the operation cost, and support analyst to self-service build the cube with automatic scheduler service.
+Cube Building Scheduler enables to build the cube on schedule, minutely, hourly or daily.
+It reduces the operation cost, and enables analysts to build the cube by themselves with automatic scheduler service.
 The Cube Build Scheduler works very well with Kafka in streaming cubing case, with better operation experience and reliability.

-#### Easy to Operation
+#### Easy to Operate

 **Installation Environment Inspection**